microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2020/Template.md

 }
 ```

-We've introduced two new concepts
-1. [$data](https://docs.microsoft.com/en-us/adaptive-cards/templating/language#assigning-a-data-context-to-elements) keyword in this use case was used to specify data in our source data, and this changed data is applied within the boundary of [a json object](https://www.w3schools.com/js/js_json_objects.asp) that $data is defined.
-In addition, the data that was bound by $data will be applied to the json object's sub elemetns.

-For example, if $data context is defined in Container, then if TextBlock is a child of the Container, TextBlock will get the same data context.
-This scoping can be changed in child elements by setting new data context in the child elements.
+We've introduced new keyword [$data](https://docs.microsoft.com/en-us/adaptive-cards/templating/language#assigning-a-data-context-to-elements). $data is used in this example to specify data in our source data, and this chosen data is applied within the boundary of [a json object](https://www.w3schools.com/js/js_json_objects.asp) that the $data is defined.
+In addition, the data that was bound by $data will be applied to the json object's sub elemetns as well.
+For example, if $data context is defined in Container, and if TextBlock is a item of the Container, the TextBlock will get the same data context.

+The json pair shown below specifies that the ColumnSet will use ```expense``` in data binding.

 ```json
 {